google/webcrypto.dart/doc/design-rationale.md

 needs to agree on the cryptographic algorithms used.
 Thus, it's rarely possible to just swap out the cryptographic algorithms regardless of the abstractions.

-For example, while it would be easy to make an abstraction for a hash function as `List<int> Function(Stream<List<int>> data)`, there are many algorithms that accept a hash function as an argument and would only be unable to support custom hash algorithms.
-Thus, using an enum for specifying a hash algorithm is less surprising.
-An package developer who needs a swappable hash algorithm abstraction can easily define one and what implementation this package provides.
+For example, while it would be easy to make an abstraction representing a primitive that can sign/verify or encrypt/decrypt a byte-stream, the different algorithms have different options and security guarantees.
+So swapping algorithms is not easily done anyways.
+The only exception to this rule is `Hash` which represents an abstract hash functions, and swapping hash primitives is sometimes useful.

 Exposed reasonably typed APIs
 -----------------------------
 Types are useful for documentation, auto-completion and ensuring correctness.
 However, this packages does not attempt to express every conceivable state or relationship with typing.
-For example key objects that can't be extracted have the same type as keys that can be extracted.
+For example, the curve of a _ECDH public-key_ is not expressed in the `EcdhPublicKey` type, even though deriving bits from keys with different curves will always throw.

 The typed API for Web Cryptography APIs offered by this API also aims to be flexible enough to support future options that might be added in the Web Cryptography APIs.
+This means using long convoluted type names, like `RsassaPkcs1V15PrivateKey`, even if the name is quite possibly objectively ugly.
-This means using named parameters, even for parameters that are required.
-Using named parameters for most things is slightly verbose, but elegant opinionated abstractions is not a goal for this package.
+Because elegant opinionated abstractions is not a goal for this package.
 Besides it doesn't hurt to be a little verbose when doing cryptography.

-For _digest_ algorithms the public API simply exposes a single static function.
-While other algorithms that operates on _keys_, gives rise to classes wrapping the key objects.
-These algorithm specific key-classes all subclass a common `CryptoKey` and feature static and instance method variants of the `crypto.subtle` methods from the Web Cryptography specification.
-This allows the `crypto.subtle` methods to be typed for each algorithm.
-For example, the `crypto.subtle.encrypt` functions takes wildly different parameters depending on which algorithm is being used.
+In general, the API is centered around key objects with types on the form `<Algorithm><KeyType>Key`, where `<Algorithm>` is `Hmac`, `Ecdh`, etc. and `<KeyType>` is `Secret`, `Private` or `Public`.
+This allows new classes to be introduced, if new primitives is widely adopted in the Web Cryptography implementations shipped in various browsers.

+All operations are exposed as _static methods_ or _instance methods_ on the
+`<Algorithm><KeyType>Key` key classes.
+This allows methods to be typed with parameters specific to the underlying primitive.
+This is in contrast to the Web Cryptography specification where `window.crypto.subtle.encrypt` method takes widely different options depending on what kind of `CryptoKey` is used.

-Further more, placing all the methods that operate on an `HmacSecretKey` as either static functions or instance methods on the class ensures that they are easy to discover and don't pollute the global namespace.
+Further more, by placing all the methods that operate on an `HmacSecretKey` as either static functions or instance methods on the class ensures that they are easy to discover and don't pollute the global namespace.

-For import/export for keys the Web Cryptography API makes it seem obvious that we should define an enum with key-formats.
-However, details examination of the specification reveals that most `CryptoKey` types only support 2 of the key-formats used in the specifications (ECDSA public keys supports 3 formats).
-Further more, it turns out that export/import of JWK keys expects JSON objects rather than a byte-buffer, thus, we provide a `export<KeyFormat>Key` method for each supported method.
-Similarly, we provide a static method for importing each supported key-format.
-This also makes it easy to discover supported formats.

-// TODO: Discuss wrapKey/unwrapKey/deriveKey and the intermediate objects.